-Scholarship students may only purchase everything all at once at checkout if using a scholarship.
+Scholarship students may only purchase books on one day each semester.
 Students will be notified in advance of the dates.
 Scholarship students must return all books at the end of each semester.

-Students who withdraw and are Opted Out of the Patriots Backpack Program who have purchased returnable books, and/or supplies from the bookstore and return the items in purchased condition by the end of the first week of the semester will be refunded the full purchase price.
-The one-week limit is necessary in order to accommodate WIOA, VA, and Title IV grant distribution requirements.
+Students who withdraw and who have purchased returnable books, and/or supplies from the bookstore and return the items in purchased condition by the end of the first week of the semester will be refunded the full purchase price.
+The one week limit is necessary in order to accommodate WIA, VA, and Title IV grant distribution requirements.
 WCCS Bookstore only refunds book purchases due to dropped or canceled classes, or timely withdrawal from a course.
 In order to return books for credit, a student must:

-- Must have opted out of Patriots Backpack Program or have an excluded course. - Provide proof of drop or withdrawal from the course requiring books. - · Return book in original condition. - If a book was purchased in plastic wrapper, the student will not receive a refund for the full price if it is opened.

-- Present original bookstore receipt. - · Present valid student I.D.
+- Provide proof of drop or withdrawal from the course requiring books, - Return book in original condition.
+If a book was purchased in plastic wrapper, the student will not receive a refund for the full price if it is opened. - · Present original bookstore receipt. - · Present valid student I.D.